aleh/bluepill-zig/README.md

 }
 ```

-I've moved all helpers into a module called `z41` here and using a `SysTick` timer for better timeouts along with a basic `USART` wrapper.

 ### RegisterSet

 I've added `RegisterSet` under the hood to help with definition of hardware registers.
 It's similar to this `reg()` helper from `v0`, but allows using structs as well.
-For example, this is how `STK_CTRL` is described in `SysTick` (you should appreciate Zig allowing anonymous `enum`s like here in `CLKSOURCE`):
+For example, this is how `STK_CTRL` is described in `SysTick` (you should appreciate Zig allowing anonymous enums like here in `CLKSOURCE`):

 ```zig
 const STK_CTRL = regs.at(0, packed struct(u32) {